blue-oil/blueoil/lmnet/README.md

 If you don't want to use this feature, set TRAIN_VALIDATION_SAVING_SIZE to zero.

 The KEEP_CHECKPOINT_MAX is equivalent to 'max_to_keep' of tensorflow train.Saver parameter which indicates the maximum number of recent checkpoint files to keep.
 As new files are created, older files are deleted.
-If None or 0, no checkpoints are deleted from the filesystem but only the last one is kept in the checkpoint file.
+If None or 0, no checkpoints but only the last one is kept in the checkpoint file.
 Defaults to 5 (that is, the 5 most recent checkpoint files are kept.)

 To apply this feature to another dataset, the dataset file should define another available subset called train_validation_saving, which is split from the original train dataset in the dataset file.
 Also a dataset parameter TRAIN_VALIDATION_SAVING_SIZE should be included in the config file.